FTLam11/fronk-tolks/README.md

 # Agenda

-## 1. Why should we care about testing?
+1. Yo, I care not about testing
-## 2. Bruh, testing is for fools
+2. Bruh, testing is lame
-## 3. Aaaaaaaah shiiiiiiiet, I was just kidding, can you show me how to test pls?
+3. I wanna join the test party
+4. Show me your testing strats
+5. The end

-## 1. We should care about testing?
+# 1. We should care about testing(?)

 ### The quick and dirty